apiguy/go-hmacauth/README.md

 * ### SignedHeaders: `[]string` *Optional*
 A string slice of headers that are required to be included when generating the "string to sign".
-The order is enforced.
+Regardless of which order you specify the headers in, they will be sorted before being evaluated.

 * ### SecretKey: `func(string) string` *Required*
 A function that will return a secret key to use for a given api key.
 If a value